-Limited voting rights Our general partner will manage and operate us.
+Our general partner will manage and operate us.
 Unlike the holders of common stock in a corporation, you will have only limited voting rights on matters affecting our business.
 You will have no right to elect our general partner or the directors of our general partner.
-Our general partner may not be removed except by a vote of the holders of at least 66 2 /3% of the outstanding units, including any units owned by our general partner and its affiliates, voting together as a single class.
-Upon consummation of this offering, our general partner and its affiliates will own an aggregate of 92.3% of our common and subordinated units (approximately 91.1% if the underwriters exercise their option to purchase additional common units in full).
+Our general partner may not be removed except by a vote of the holders of at least 66 /3% of the outstanding units, including any units owned by our general partner and its affiliates, voting together as a single class.
+Upon consummation of this offering, our general partner and its affiliates will own an aggregate of 91.7% of our common and subordinated units (approximately 90.4% if the underwriters exercise their option to purchase additional common units in full).
 This will give our general partner the practical ability to prevent its involuntary removal.
 Please read "The Partnership Agreement-Voting Rights."

-Limited call right If at any time our general partner and its affiliates own more than 80% of our outstanding common units, our general partner has the right, but not the obligation, to purchase all, but not less than all, of our remaining common units at a price not less than the current market price, as defined in our partnership agreement, of our common units.
+If at any time our general partner and its affiliates own more than 80% of our outstanding common units, our general partner has the right, but not the obligation, to purchase all, but not less than all, of our remaining common units at a price not less than the current market price, as defined in our partnership agreement, of our common units.
 Please read "The Partnership Agreement-Limited Call Right."

-Estimated ratio of taxable income to distributions We estimate that if you own the common units you purchase in this offering through the record date for distributions for the period ending December 31, 2009, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 20% of the cash distributed to you with respect to that period.
+We estimate that if you own the common units you purchase in this offering through the record date for distributions for the period ending December 31, 2009, you will be allocated, on a cumulative basis, an amount of federal taxable income for that period that will be less than 20% of the cash distributed to you with respect to that period.
 Please read "Material Tax Consequences-Tax Consequences of Unit Ownership" for the basis of this estimate.

-Material tax consequences For a discussion of other material federal income tax consequences that may be relevant to prospective unitholders who are individual citizens or residents of the United States, please read "Material Tax Consequences."
-Exchange listing Our common units have been approved for listing on the American Stock Exchange under the symbol "CQP."
+For a discussion of other material federal income tax consequences that may be relevant to prospective unitholders who are individual citizens or residents of the United States, please read "Material Tax Consequences."

+Our common units have been approved for listing on the American Stock Exchange under the symbol "CQP."